-This post, which originally appeared on the Collective Impact website, offers insight on the 2019 Collective Impact Convening.
+This post, which originally appeared on the Collective Impact Forum, offers insight on the 2019 Collective Impact Convening.

 Collective impact practitioners have an insatiable appetite for tools, case studies, and other actionable resources on the “how” of collective impact: how to embed equity in planning and implementation, how to prioritize authentic community engagement, how to use data for continuous learning and improvement, how to create a culture of collaboration and build partners’ collaborative leadership capacity, and more.